GoLearnToCode/kiei924-chi-w16/workbook/setup.md

 ### Step 2.
 Download and Install Atom

 [Click here to get Atom from atom.io](http://atom.io).
 Download the installer and run it.
-Start the Atom program on your laptop to make sure it works.
-You should see something similar to an empty black screen.
+Start the Atom program at least once on your laptop just to make sure it works.

-Full documentation is [here](https://atom.io/docs) should you ever need it, but you can probably start with our cheat sheet, which will be available the first day of class.
+Full documentation is [here](https://atom.io/docs) should you ever need it, but you can probably wait for our cheat sheet, which will be available the first day of class.

 ### Step 3.
 GitHub.com and the GitHub Desktop App

-First, sign up for a free Github account at [the Github website](https://github.com/).
+Sign up for a free Github account at [the Github website](https://github.com/).
 You'll be using your Github account for lots of things in class – including turning in your homework and tracking your attendance in class – so keep your account information handy at all times.

 Once your Github account is created, YOU MUST **enter your Kellogg email address into your public profile**.
 Do this by going to your profile settings and entering it in the "Public Email" section.